Cognigy/Documentation/docs/en/docs/insights/global-filter.md

 ## Timeframe

-You can select a preset time frame or set it individually using a date picker.
+To analyze a defined range of Endpoint data you can define a preset time frame or set it individually using a date picker.

 Available preset time frames are: